highcharts/highcharts-dist/README.md

 This package is intended for supporting client-side JavaScript charting through bundlers like Parcel or Webpack and environments like Babel or TypeScript.
 If you intend to generate static charts on the server side, use the [Highcharts node.js Export Server](https://www.npmjs.com/package/highcharts-export-server) instead.

 ### License
 Please note that commercial use of Highcharts requires a commercial license.
-For testing and demonstration purposes (POC), Highcharts can be used free of charge.
-Non-profit organisations, schools and personal websites are qualified for the free license.
+Non-commercial use may qualify for a free educational or personal license.
 Read more about licenses [in the Highcharts shop](https://shop.highsoft.com/?utm_source=npmjs&utm_medium=referral&utm_campaign=highchartspage&utm_content=licenseinfo).

 ### Links
 * Official website: [www.highcharts.com](http://www.highcharts.com)